Bradley P. Stoner: Career

 While at the University of Washington for his senior research fellowship, Stoner worked as a research associate in the Department of Anthropology.
 In 1994, he also served as an acting instructor in the Division of Allergy and Infectious Diseases at the University of Washington School of Medicine.

 In 1995, upon completion of his research fellowship, Stoner moved to St. Louis to hold a dual assistant professorships in the Division of Infectious Diseases in Department of Internal Medicine at the Washington University School of Medicine and Department of Anthropology in the Washington University in St. Louis Faculty of Arts and Sciences.
 In 2001, he was awarded a dual associate professorship in the same departments.
 In 1995, he also became the medical director of the St. Louis STD/HIV Prevention Training Center.
 From 1995 to 2006, Stoner served as Chief of STD Services for the St. Louis County Department of Health.
-In 2019, he was named Co-Director of the Midwest Center for Capacity Building Assistance for HIV Prevention.
+In 2019, he was named co-director of the Midwest Center for Capacity Building Assistance for HIV Prevention.

 Between 2004 and 2005, Stoner worked at the World Health Organization in Geneva as a visiting medical officer in the Department of HIV and the Department of Reproductive Health and Research.

-From 2017 to 2021, Stoner served first as a Member, and then as Co-Chair, of the Centers for Disease Control and Prevention (CDC) and Health Resources and Services Administration (HRSA) Advisory Committee on HIV, Viral Hepatitis, and STD Prevention and Treatment (CHAC).
+From 2017 to 2021, Stoner served first as a Member, and then as co-chair, of the Centers for Disease Control and Prevention (CDC) and Health Resources and Services Administration (HRSA) Advisory Committee on HIV, Viral Hepatitis, and STD Prevention and Treatment (CHAC).

 In May 2020, while an associate professor of medicine and anthropology at Washington University School of Medicine and Washington University in St. Louis, Stoner was recruited by Queen's University and appointed as Professor and Head of the Department of Public Health Sciences for the Faculty of Health Sciences, with cross-appointment as Professor of Medicine (Division of Infectious Diseases).
-His appointment became official on October 1st, 2020.
+His appointment became official on October 1, 2020.

+In June 2024, Dr. Bradley P. Stoner was selected to be the director of the division of STD Prevention at the Center for Disease Control.